 GA/TA Development Opportunities at the CTL!

-The Centre for Teaching and Learning’s GA/TA development program is just getting started.
-With your participation and support, it will continue to grow.
+The Centre for Teaching and Learning’s GA/TA development program was first started in 2008.
+The GATA Network itself is a collaboration with CTL and the Faculty of Graduate Studies that was initiated in 2010.
+With your participation and support, GATA Development will continue to grow.

-If you wish to make use of any of the services listed below, or would like more information, please contact Pierre Boulos at email@example.com.
+If you wish to make use of any of the services listed below, or would like more information, please contact Elizabeth Ismail at email@example.com.

 GA/TA Services Currently Offered

 GATA Network.
 The GATA Network Development Team works with GAs and TAs across campus, introducing them to mentors and resources they will need to improve their pedagogical knowledge and skills.
-The latest members of the team are: Laura Chittle, GATA Network Coordinator (firstname.lastname@example.org), and Elizabeth Ismail, GATA Digital Outreach Coordinator (email@example.com), who are building upon the foundation created by Betsy Keating and Greg Paziuk.
+The latest members of the team are: Paige Coyne, GATA Network Coordinator (firstname.lastname@example.org), Irene Muir, GATA Network Coordinator (email@example.com), and Elizabeth Ismail, GATA Network Supervisor (firstname.lastname@example.org), who are building upon the foundation created by Betsy Keating, Greg Paziuk and Laura Chittle.
 The GATA Network Development Team uses social media to connect students online.
-They are on Twitter at (@GATAnetwork), and Facebook.
+They are on Twitter at (@GATAnetwork), Facebook, and Instagram.
 On campus, new and experienced GAs and TAs can meet face-to-face at learning communities, workshops, and practice sessions.

 Local GA/TA Communities.
 We encourage GAs and TAs to support and learn from each other.
 The GATA Network will assist small departmental or faculty groups with on-site discussions or workshops.
 That's right, we'll come to you!
 Just let us know which skills your group is interested in developing.
 Contact us at email@example.com.